FarronF/limerick-council-meetings/meetings/2022/02/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock -  20th January 2022.md

 Business, namely including congratulations to both Galbally and Ardpatrick as receiving

-Bronze Medals in the tidy Towns awards.---
+Bronze Medals in the tidy Towns awards.
+---
 It was noted that under the Notice of Motion regarding safety measures at Portauns,

 another road traffic accident had taken place since the previous Municipal District meeting.